 Exposing your arrangement to direct air-conditioning, heating or wind can cause unwanted vibration and movement, damaging your blooms slowly over time.
 Make sure you steer clear of these.

 Spray them with Hairspray

-Many dried flower suppliers will spray the blooms with hairspray, as this can help them hold up better over time, as well as decrease the degree of colours fading.
+Many dried flower suppliers will spray their everlasting florals with hairspray, as this can help them hold up better over time, as well as decrease the degree of colours fading.